 Here are a few options:

 - AGPTEK 2 Nylon waterproof backpack rain cover

 - Adjustable Gryps raincover with anti slip buckle strap

 Nowadays backpacks will come with a plethora of features.
 I usually recommend getting a backpack with features that you’ll actually use.
 You usually get what you will pay for.
 All backpacks in this review come with tackle trays as standard expect the Piscifun which has optional trays.
 The Custom Leather Craft (CLC) had the most amount of trays.
 The CLC also had a built-in led light which can be used for seeing in the pack or for fishing in low light conditions.
 The rod holders on the Spiderwire are great because they allow you to place your rods on the backpack, freeing your hands to carry other things.

 You’ve probably concluded that picking a fishing backpack is just as difficult as deciding which bait you want to use.
-With so many options it is easy to feel overwhelmed.
+With so many choices to choose from, it can be overwhelming.
 I hope this review has narrowed it down and has helped you pick the best fishing backpack for your needs.
 In a nutshell set a budget, pick 2 or 3 must have features, then consider the size and go with that option.